TimPietrusky/log/webusb-dmx512-controller.md

 ### How does it work?

 DMX512 combines a set of lights (called fixtures) into a [bus network](https://en.wikipedia.org/wiki/Bus_network) of fixtures (called Universe).
-Each fixture has one ore more functionalities, such as
+Each fixture has one or more functionalities, such as

 * RGB (Red, Green, Blue) color
 * Dimmer
 * UV
-* Move the fixture horizontally or vertically
+* Movement (horizontally or vertically)
 * Blinking effect
 * Generate fog
 * Blow bubbles